Are you totally excited that you’re bringing a puppy home for the first time?

 - Potty time – take your puppy out at the same time every day and night – this will help with your potty training.
 I took my new puppies out every hour in the beginning after getting up, eating and playtime for sure.
 Here is a good article that talks about a good timeline for potty time.
 Also, you want to bring them to the same area outside.
 They soon realize this is their potty spot.
 You will adjust this schedule as your puppy grows.

-- Playtime – Getting them on an everyday routine is not only great for exercise but it’s also great for bonding with their new dog owners.
-They learn to trust you and by keeping to a schedule lets them know that you’re there for them.
-Keep it to the same times every day, even if you only have 10 minutes 3-4 times a day.
+- Playtime – Getting them on an everyday routine is not only great for exercise, but it’s also great for bonding with their new dog owners.
+They learn to trust you, and keeping to a schedule lets them know that you’re there for them.
+Keep it to the same time every day, even if you only have 10 minutes 3-4 times a day.

-- Sleeping time – A routine for sleeping is essential for keeping your puppy happy and healthy plus the rest of your household will be happy too.
+- Sleeping time – A routine for sleeping is essential for keeping your puppy happy and healthy, plus the rest of your household will be happy too.
 They start to know when you go to bed at night they have to also.
 It especially helps with crate training when you have a routine.

 Puppy Adjustment Period

-Just be consistent and everyone in the household will benefit from that.
-Remember to give it time for the routine you put into place to work – probably about 2 months.
+Just be consistent, and everyone in the household will benefit from that.
+Remember to give it time for the routine you put into place to work – probably about two months.

 Your days ahead will continue to be exciting and busy as your pup grows and learns new things every day, but you will see how it’s all worth it from that endless love you will get from the puppy- heck, who knows after bringing a puppy home for the first time it might lead you to want to get a second one.
-(Hint, Hint)
+(Hint, Hint) 🙂